Claudio Vieira de Oliveira: Biography

 The doctors initially expected that he might not be able to survive beyond 24 hours soon after his birth and they even advised his mother to let him starve to death.
-However, his mother kept faith in him and bravely ignored the doctors' advice, instead raising him alone.
+However, his mother ignored the doctors' advice, instead raising him alone.
 Claudio was carried by his mother until the age of seven and he started to walk on his knees at the age of eight.
 It was also reported that his parents had renovated the house keeping his disability in mind.

 He currently lives in the small municipality of Monte Santo, Bahia which is situated in the Northeast Region, Brazil.
 In March 2021, it was revealed that he had been under self-quarantine for over a year due to COVID-19 concerns.

 Career

 He became a professional qualified accountant after graduating from the State University of Feira de Santana.
 He began his career as an accountant by engaging in research and consulting clients despite his disability.
 Claudio also became a motivational speaker in 2000 and has travelled to various countries to deliver motivational speeches.
 In 2016, he wrote and published his autobiography, titled El mundo esta a contramano (The World is the wrong way around).
 The book was launched at the São Paulo Museum of Art in Southeast Brazil.